 - 1. Without prejudice to Article 7 of Regulation (EU) No 648/2012, a CCP shall accept to clear financial instruments on a non-discriminatory and transparent basis, including as regards collateral requirements and fees related to access, regardless of the trading venue on which a transaction is executed.
 This in particular should ensure that a trading venue has the right to non-discriminatory treatment in terms of how contracts traded on that trading venue are treated in terms of collateral requirements and netting of economically equivalent contracts and cross-margining with correlated contracts cleared by the same CCP.
-A CCP may require that the trading venue comply with the reasonable operational and technical requirements established by the CCP.
-The requirement in this paragraph does not apply to any derivative contract that is already subject to the access obligations under Article 7 of Regulation (EU) No 648/2012. - 2.
+A CCP may require that the trading venue comply with the operational and technical requirements established by the CCP, including the risk management requirements.
+The requirement in this paragraph does not apply to any derivative contract that is already subject to the access obligations under Article 7 of Regulation (EU) No 648/2012-. - 2.
 A request to access a CCP by a trading venue shall be formally submitted to a CCP, its relevant competent authority and the competent authority of the trading venue.
 The request shall specify to which types of financial instruments access is requested.

-- 3. The CCP shall provide a written response to the trading venue within three months either permitting access, under the condition that a relevant competent authority has not denied access pursuant to paragraph 4, or denying access.
-The CCP may only deny a request for access under the conditions specified in paragraph 6.
-If a CCP refuses access it shall provide full reasons in its response and inform its competent authority in writing of the decision.
+- 3. The CCP shall provide a written response to the trading venue within three months either permitting access, under the condition that a relevant competent authority has granted access pursuant to paragraph 4, or denying access.
+The CCP may only deny a request for access under the conditions specified in paragraph 7(a)-.
+If a CCP-denies access it shall provide full reasons in its response and inform its competent authority in writing of the decision.
 Where the trading venue is established in a different Member State to the CCP, the CCP shall also provide such notification and reasoning to the competent authority of the trading venue.
 The CCP shall make access possible within three months of providing a positive response to the access request. - 4.
-The competent authority of the CCP or that of the trading venue may only deny a trading venue access to a CCP where such access would threaten the smooth and orderly functioning of the markets or would adversely affect systemic risk.
-If a competent authority denies access on that basis it shall issue its decision within two months following receipt of the request referred to in paragraph 2 and provide full reasons to the other competent authority, the CCP and the trading venue including the evidence on which the decision is based. - 5.
+The competent authority of the CCP or that of the trading venue may -refuse a trading venue access to a CCP only where such access would threaten the smooth and orderly functioning of the markets or would adversely affect systemic risk.
+If a competent authority refuses access it shall issue its decision within two months following receipt of the request referred to in paragraph 2 and provide full reasons to the other competent authority, the CCP and the trading venue including the evidence on which the decision is based. - 5.
 A trading venue established in a third country may request access to a CCP established in the Union only if the Commission has adopted a decision in accordance with Article 24(4) relating to that third country. - 6.
-ESMA shall develop draft regulatory technical standards specifying: - (a) the specific conditions under which an access request may be denied by a CCP, including the anticipated volume of transactions, the number and type of users, arrangements for managing operational risk and complexity or other factors creating significant undue risks.
+ESMA shall settle any dispute arising from a disagreement between competent authorities in accordance with its powers under Article 19 of Regulation (EU) No 1095/2010.

-- (b) the conditions under which access shall be granted by a CCP, including confidentiality of information provided regarding financial instruments during the development phase, the non-discriminatory and transparent basis as regards clearing fees, collateral requirements and operational requirements regarding margining. - (c) the conditions under which granting access may be deemed to threaten the smooth and orderly functioning of the markets or would adversely affect systemic risk.
+- 7. ESMA shall develop draft regulatory technical standards specifying: - (a) the specific conditions under which an access request may be denied by a CCP, including the anticipated volume of transactions, the number and type of users, arrangements for managing operational risk and complexity or other factors creating significant undue risks; - (b) the conditions under which access shall be permitted by a CCP, including confidentiality of information provided regarding financial instruments during the development phase, the non-discriminatory and transparent basis as regards clearing fees, collateral requirements and operational requirements regarding margining. - (c) the conditions under which granting access -will threaten the smooth and orderly functioning of -markets or would adversely affect systemic risk.